Hazantip/osx-xampp-setup/README.md

 	sudo vi /etc/hosts

 ## PhpMyAdmin permission denied(13):
+	Applications/XAMPP/ - CMD + I - add rights to user which you typed in httpd.conf or chmod -R 0775 XAMPP/ from the Applications directory
 	Applications/XAMPP/xamppfiles/temp - CMD + I - add rights to user which you typed in httpd.conf

 # Images